arashgmn/retune-fall-school-2021/README.md

 # retune-fall-school-2021
-This repository conrains the notebooks to reporduce the results presented at ReTune fall school 2021
+This repository contains the notebooks to reproduce the results presented at ReTune fall school 2021.